codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 => This script will display all lines in the file /etc/passwd that do not contain the pattern "bin".
 18. Letters only please!
 => this script will display all lines of the files /etc/ssh/ssh_config starting with a letter.
 Include capital letters as well.
+19. A - Z
+=> This script will replace all characters A and c from input to z and e respectively.